Urkaz/urkaz.github.io/assets/data/games/purramid.md

 Beetle Stage: Right-click for instructions.

 Pyramid Stage: Place traps using keys 1, 2, and 3.
-When you press play, the traps remain inactive—activate them strategically to stop enemies with the right timing!
+When you press play, the traps remain inactive.
+Activate them strategically to stop enemies with the right timing!

 ## Diversifiers